-- There is a safeguarding, child protection and early help policy together with a staff behaviour (code of conduct) policy - The education setting operates safer recruitment procedures by ensuring that there is at least one person on every recruitment panel that has completed Safer Recruitment training. - Domestic Settings Only The education setting will ensure that it complies with guidance relating to Disqualification by Association as set out within the amended guidance within the Childcare Act (03.09/2018). - All other settings Disqualification by Association is no longer allowed within school settings, although Disqualification under the Childcare Act 2006, still applies to staff themselves. - The education setting has procedures for dealing with allegations of abuse against staff and volunteers and to make a referral to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have, had they not resigned. - A senior leader has Designated Safeguarding Lead (DSL) responsibility - On appointment, the DSL undertakes interagency training and also undertakes DSL "new to role" training and an "update" course every 2 years - All other staff have access to safeguarding training as appropriate - Any weaknesses in Child Protection processes and procedures are remedied immediately - A member of the Governing Body, usually the Chair, is nominated to liaise with the LA on safeguarding issues and in the event of an allegation of abuse made against the Headteacher / Head of School - Safeguarding and Child Protection policies and procedures are reviewed annually and that the Safeguarding, Child Protection and Early Help (Thresholds of Needs) policy is available on the education settings website or by other means - The Governing Body considers how children may be taught about safeguarding.
-This may be part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE) and / or for maintained schools through relationship, sex & health education (RSHE). - Online Safety
+- There is a safeguarding, child protection and early help policy together with a staff behaviour (code of conduct) policy - The education setting operates safer recruitment procedures by ensuring that there is at least one person on every recruitment panel that has completed Safer Recruitment training.5 - Domestic Settings Only The education setting will ensure that it complies with guidance relating to Disqualification by Association as set out within the amended guidance within the Childcare Act (03.09/2018). - All other settings Disqualification by Association is no longer allowed within school settings, although Disqualification under the Childcare Act 2006, still applies to staff themselves. - The education setting has procedures for dealing with allegations of abuse against staff and volunteers and to make a referral to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have, had they not resigned. - A senior leader has Designated Safeguarding Lead (DSL) responsibility - On appointment, the DSL undertakes interagency training and also undertakes DSL "new to role" training and an "update" course every 2 years - All other staff have access to safeguarding training as appropriate - Any weaknesses in Child Protection processes and procedures are remedied immediately - A member of the Governing Body, usually the Chair, is nominated to liaise with the LA on safeguarding issues and in the event of an allegation of abuse made against the Headteacher / Head of School

-&lt;sup>5 Safer recruitment training can be accessed through Wigan Safeguarding Children's Board Page 9 of 63
+5 Safer recruitment training can be accessed through Wigan Safeguarding Children's Board Page 9 of 63